rpy2/rpy2/doc/source/overview.rst

 Software Versions
 ======== ===========
  Python   2.6
- R        2.10; 2.11
+ R        2.11; 2.12
 ======== ===========

-Python 2.4 and R 2.7 might compile, but there is much less testing done with those platforms and likely limited hopes for free support.
+Python 2.4 and R 2.7 might compile, but there is much less testing done with those platforms and likely limited hope for free support.

+Python 3.1 will install, but at the time of writing still has minor issues.

 .. note::